tmichoel/FaSTLMMlight.jl/README.md

 ## Roadmap

  `FaSTLMMlight` will implement the FaST-LMM algorithms for full-rank kernel matrices and low-rank kernel matrix factorizations.
-I am also investigating whether and when the Fourier-space method of [Greengard et al.](https://arxiv.org/abs/2210.10210) can lead to further speed-up.
+I am also investigating whether and when the Fourier-space method of [Greengard et al.](https://arxiv.org/abs/2210.10210) can lead to further speed-up in cases where the kernel matrix $K$ is coming from a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) with translationally invariant kernal.

  Currently completed: